 Thursday, February 18, 2016: Mentor Call-Out: This event takes place from 7:00-8:00 p.m. in the Sassafras Room.

 21st Century Scholarship Requirements: Current freshmen, sophomores, and juniors are required to adhere to the yearly credit hour requirements of 30/60/90.
 As the end of the semester approaches, please be mindful of the credit hour completion requirements.
 To renew a 21st Century Scholarship, a student must complete at least 30 credit hours or the equivalent by the end of the first year in college, 60 or the equivalent by the end of the second year and 90 or the equivalent by the end of the third year.
 21st Century does not allocate funds towards summer courses.
-Please visit here for more information.
-If you have any questions regarding this requirement, please e-mail Precious.
+Please see Indiana Commission for Higher Education credit completion requirements for more information.
+If you have any questions regarding this requirement, please e-mail